CultureEventsNaturePublic Holidays

 Nowruz During the Parthian and Sassanid

-During the Parthian and Sassanid Periods During the times of the Parthians and Sassanids, Nowruz was also held in high esteem.
+Nowruz was highly valued during the Parthian and Sassanid periods.
 During this period, numerous celebrations were held throughout the year, with the most important being Nowruz and Mehregan.
-The Nowruz celebration during the Sassanid era lasted several days (at least six days) and was divided into two periods: the lesser Nowruz and the greater Nowruz.
+The Nowruz celebration during the Sassanid era lasted at least six days.
+It was divided into two parts: the lesser Nowruz and the greater Nowruz.
 The lesser Nowruz, or the public’s Nowruz, was celebrated for five days, from the first to the fifth of Farvardin.
 On the sixth day of Farvardin (Khordad Day), the grand Nowruz celebration, or the special Nowruz, took place.

-During the Sassanid era, 25 days before the onset of spring, various grains and pulses (rice, wheat, barley, chickpeas, millet, and beans) were planted on twelve columns made of raw bricks.
+In the Sassanid era, 25 days before spring, people planted grains like rice, wheat, and beans in twelve columns made of raw bricks.
 They would keep these plants until the sixteenth day of Farvardin.
 The more fertile among these plants indicated better yields for the year.
 It was also common during this period for people to splash water on each other on the morning of Nowruz.
 Starting from the time of Hormizd I, it became customary for people to light fires on Nowruz night.
 Also, from the time of Hormizd II, giving coins during Nowruz as gifts became a tradition.

 Nowruz After Islam